remarcmij/vanilla-starter/docs/RECIPES.md

 ### 1.1 Function declarations

-In the example applications of this repo all functions at the file/module level have been defined using regular function declarations while arrow function syntax has been used for internal functions.
-This is a personal preference of the author.
+In the example applications of this repository all functions at the file/module level have been defined using regular function declarations, while arrow function syntax has been used for internal functions.
 Whether you do the same or not is up to you.
 However, whatever approach you take, it is important that you do this consistently throughout your code.

 ## 2. Page Functions

 ### 2.1 Updating the state object and calling update()

-In the [`homePage.js`](../src/pages/homePage.js) starter code (see [Original code](#211-original-code) below) we are updating the state object and calling the `view.update()` function in several places in our code to let the View update it's DOM subtree.
+In the [`homePage.js`](../src/pages/homePage.js) starter code (see [Original code](#211-original-code) below) we are updating the state object and calling the `view.update()` method in several places in our code to let the View update it's DOM subtree.

 #### 2.1.1 Original code